yvs-prasanna/food-Delivery-App/README.md

 - **Location-based** restaurant filtering using Haversine formula
 - **Rating system** for restaurants with automatic calculation

+### 📫 API Testing with Postman
+To easily test all available API endpoints in this project, a Postman collection is included.

+### 🔽 Download the Collection
+### ✅ File: Food Delivery App.postman_collection.json

+Locate the file Food Delivery App.postman_collection.json in the root of this repository.

+Download or clone the repo to get access to the file.

+### 📥 Import into Postman
+1. Open Postman.
+2. Click on "Import" in the top-left corner.
+3. Select the downloaded postman_collection.json file.
+4. Hit "Import".

 ## 📚 API Documentation

 ### Authentication Endpoints